Did you ever stop and think about why good website content matters?

 You should aim for so-called long-tail keywords, like ‘best sushi restaurants in Seattle’, rather than opting for a short-tail keyword phrase, like ‘sushi restaurants’.

-Well, the chances are that a very generic short-tail keyword is going to be much higher to rank for, meaning that your web page and its quality content won’t reach any new site visitors.
+Well, the chances are that a very generic short-tail keyword is going to be much harder to rank for.
+This means that your web page and its quality content won’t reach any new site visitors, because a bigger brand is already dominating the search results.

 3. Conduct competitor research on search engines